Matthew Chippin

 Profile

-Having grown up in Fredericton, New Brunswick, Canada, I am a Canadian-Israeli with experience in real property development, real property management and business law.
-I hold a BA with distinction and an MA, in history, from The University of New Brunswick where I conducted historiographical research concerning instances of war crimes committed during the Second World War.
+A native of Fredericton, New Brunswick, Canada, I have experience in real property development, real property management and business law.
+I hold a BA with distinction and an MA, in history, from The University of New Brunswick where I conducted historiographical research concerning instances of war crimes committed during the Second World War for which I have been cited by France 24.
 I also hold a JD from The Dalhousie University Schulich School of Law, with a specialization in Marine Law, and an LLM First Class Honours from The University College Cork.

-A recipient of the Southern Law Association Prize for my LLM dissertation, I also engaged in an EU-wide Corporate Insolvency Working Group where I co-authored the Irish Report for the “Harmonisation of Transactions Avoidance Law” Project.
+I was awarded the Southern Law Association Prize for my LLM dissertation and the Best Presentation Award at the INSOL ERA workshop both for my research into the anti-deprivation rule.
+I was also involved in the EU-wide Corporate Insolvency Working Group, co-authoring the Irish National Report for the “Harmonisation of Transactions Avoidance Law” Project.
 I was called to the Bar in Canada after completing my articles at Tripp Law, a boutique corporate, securities and IP law firm.
-I have also completed the Canadian Securities Course as well as the Canadian Bar Association’s Tax Law for Lawyers course.
+I have also completed the Canadian Securities Course and the Canadian Bar Association’s Tax Law for Lawyers course and am a licensed barrister and solictor at the Law Society of Ontario.

 Research interests

 My research largely concerns comparative corporate insolvency anti-avoidance law across different common law countries.
-Focusing primarily on the anti-deprivation rule, I am using a multi-faceted approach to uncover and explain biases between English, Canadian and American Law.
+Focusing primarily on the anti-deprivation rule, I am using a multi-faceted approach, of both legal as well as historical methods, to uncover and explain biases between English and Canadian laws.
+I also compare such laws to American laws.

 Qualifications